jdersch/PERQemu/PERQemu/Readme.txt

         g7.prqm:
             The first PERQmedia-formatted Shugart image for use with the "CIO" board.
-Contains a POS G.7 installation (binary only) and an Accent S6 that doesn't (yet) boot.
+Contains a POS G.7 installation (binary only) with a few extras, and a basic Accent S6 installation without any extra apps (yet).
 This image includes some fun new demos not previously available on PERQemu!

        Additional "stock" hard drive or floppy images may be included as well.
 Any custom disk images you create or import are loaded from